Creating Services and Service Policies

 To create a service from a template:

-- Go to the Service Templates page (Business Services > Templates) and click the button () for the template you want to use and select Create Service.
+1. Go to the Templates page (Business Services > Templates) and click the Actions button () for the template you want to use, then select Create Service.
 The Create Service from Template window appears.

-You can also go to the Business Services page, click the down arrow on the button, and select Create Service from Template.
+You can also go to the Business Services page, click the down arrow on the Create Service button, and select Create Service from Template.
+When you do so, a list of templates you can use to create a service displays.
+Select the template that you want to use and then click Next.

-- You can edit the rules for Availability, Health, and Risk for a device service in the template.
+6. You can view the rules for Health, Availability, and Risk for a device service in the template.

 Exporting a Service Template